Generic Workflow

 To simplify certain models, there could be some common assumptions made.
 Here are some examples:

 - Base Load: As eCalc™ is not simulating the whole facility there are often energy consumers that are not modelled.
-Typically these energy consumers, related to things such as the energy consumption of living quarters and direct energy consumers dependent on there being production/injection, are often constant loads.
+Typically, these energy consumers, related to things such as the energy consumption of living quarters and direct energy consumers, which are not varying with the amount of their production/injection, are often constant loads.
 These smaller constant loads are then grouped into a larger term, called the "baseload".
-This is assumed to be constant and independent of the production rate of the facility.
+This is assumed to be constant and independent of variations in the production rate and injection rate of the facility, but can be switched off it there is no injection or production.

 Additional Information